Kennahh/tp/docs/UserGuide.md

 ### Checking specific Activity
 Prints a list of activities of the specified class and date which are in the ActivityList

 Upcoming deadlines:`checkcurrent <Number of tasks(n)>` shows up to n number of tasks whose deadlines are the closest to the current date.
-If n is not written, Astra will return the task which deadline is closest to the current date.
+If n is not written or if n is not a number, Astra will return the task which deadline is closest to the current date.

 Note: Astra will **not display deadlines that have passed**